mearley24/ai-inventory-app/README.md

 ## AI-Powered Recategorization ⭐ NEW!

-Automatically update all inventory items to match precise categories and subcategories from any supplier website.
+Automatically update all inventory items to match precise categories and subcategories from any supplier website. **Runs in the background** - you can continue using the app!

 **How it Works:**
 1. Navigate to Inventory screen → Tap the "⚙️" menu → Select "Recategorize"
 2. Enter the supplier website URL (e.g., snapav.com, adorama.com, bhphotovideo.com)
 3. Tap "Auto-Recategorize All"
-4. AI will:
+4. Process starts in the background:
    - Extract category structure from the website (or use predefined categories)
    - Analyze all inventory items by name and description
    - Automatically assign correct category AND subcategory to each item
    - Apply all changes immediately
+5. Continue using the app - you'll get a notification when complete!

 **Supported Suppliers:**
 - **SnapAV/Snap One** - 18 main categories with 5-7 subcategories each: